 The EU has built up a considerable reputation for encouraging student mobility in life-long learning.
 At university, students can take part in educational programmes such as Erasmus.
 Created in 1987 and since used by over 3 million students, this mobility programme has become a real symbol of Europe.
-A bilateral agreement makes it possible for young Swiss people to take part in and benefit from the whole range of activities offered by the different exchange and mobility programmes.
+A bilateral agreement made it between 2011 and 2013 possible for young Swiss people to take part in and benefit from the whole range of activities offered by the different exchange and mobility programmes.

 Bilateral agreements on education, vocational training and youth